 The best way to live in this work of art is to be an artist.
 The fundamental art, far more important than all the others, is the art of living well.
 If I'm living well I'm taking exquisitely good care of myself physically and psychologically.
 I'm working to eliminate my bad habits.
 The stereotypical starving or tortured artist is someone who has ignored the fundamental art and their life is crap as a result.
 The other arts are like precious jewels to adorn my life.
 They make life so very much worth living.
 But they're useless to me if I don't have a life worth living, worth adorning.
 First do no harm to myself.

-What I am.
-Leela is all of this, everything that is.
-She is what I am made of.
-I'm a human particle of Leela, a drop in the vast ocean of Leela.
-On the one hand there are all these myriad things and beings, seemingly infinite in their diverse multitudes.
-On the other there is only one thing, which I now grasp as a game we're all part of: Leela.
-We're diverse, and all part of the same thing.
-As I wake up, as I gain wisdom, I learn not to take the game too seriously.
+It's now or never.
+I am a human particle of Leela, a drop in her vast ocean.
+Making progress with love is the infinitely long slow process of becoming one with the ocean, becoming Leela.
+The quieter I get inside the more I feel her oceanic bliss.
+I didn't earn my inner silence by being dutiful with meditation, I received it as a gift after I surrendered to her unreasonable demands.
+No one can earn her blessing.
+But moving toward oceanic oneness is the best possible version of game we're all part of.
+As I make progress waking up, I learn not to take the game too seriously.
 It's just a game.
 We're all actors on a set shooting this amazing vast drama.
-At the end of the day, when the shooting's done we'll all go out for drinks.
-We aren't really these heroes and villains we're portraying.
-We're all Leela.
+We aren't really these heroes and villains and clowns we're portraying.
+We're all already Leela.
 Only this particular drama never ends.
-I never get to drop character.
-What I get to do is develop my character.
-That's what the spiritual quest is.
+I never get to drop character because my character is the place I have in this passion play.
+But I get to develop my character via the spiritual quest if I choose to.
 If I don't like my circumstances I can change them.
-Maybe not much in any given life but still it's crucial I aim my life in the right direction.
+Maybe not much in any given life but still it's crucial for my self realization that I aim my life in the right direction.
 I have to improve my situation at least a little bit.
 As long as I do that, all the little bits will eventually add up to any kind of change I want.
-If I don't improve my situation in this life, that does not bode well for any future life.
-If I don't improve this life, and it's infinite repeat, how could I possibly improve the next?
+If I don't improve my situation at all in this life, that does not bode well for any future life.
+If I don't improve this life, and it's all on infinite repeat, how could I possibly improve the next?
+The only way I can break free of infinite repeat is via the spiritual quest.
 I have to buckle down and do some spiritual work.
-I have to wake up a little.
-That's the hardest work there is, and it goes very slowly.
-But that's not a problem because time is infinite.
-No one will never run out of time.
+If I don't I'm stuck repeating this exact same life for all eternity.
+So I have to wake up a little.
+That's the hardest work there is, and it goes very slowly indeed.
+But in the big picture that's not a problem because time is infinite.
+No one ever runs out of time.
+It always just starts over.
 But the only time I can make progress is now.
 If I don't make progress with love right here right now I never will.

 The illusion of separation.
 The key to making progress with love is a secret hidden in plain sight: I can get guidance from my body.
 Whatever guidance I need I can get via muscle testing and body sensing.
 My body has all the answers.
 My body is already enlightened.
 My body has the answers because my body is Leela.
 Everything in the world is Leela.
 The only things that aren't Leela are imaginary things I make up in my mind.
 One of the things I make up is the illusion that I'm separate from everything else.
 Seeing myself as separate is a necessary stage I have to go through to develop consciousness, the fundamental tool for being human.
 But that's just the very first step in being human.
 All the other steps beyond that are the spiritual quest.
 That's why life feels meaningless without the spiritual quest.
 The meaning of life is found in becoming a better human being.